Dawood Seedat: The Communist who insisted that there was 'no middle road to freedom’ by Goolam Vahed

 A Sabotaged Life: Marius Schoon & the Apartheid State by Billy Keniston

-My chapter will provide a brief summary of Marius Schoon’s life story, analyzed in relation to the broader history of the ANC and SACP, both of which Schoon lived and died for.
+My chapter will provide a brief summary of Marius Schoon’s life story, analysed in relation to the broader history of the ANC and SACP, both of which Schoon lived and died for.
 How can a life such as Marius Schoon’s – so full of tragic loss – be narrated within the context of the liberation struggle?
 What does his life story teach us about the nature of that struggle?
 What does the apartheid state’s relentless attacks against Marius Schoon teach us about the nature of apartheid repression?

 Billy Keniston wishes he was born in a different country, in a different time.
 Rooted in a belief that history is a human need, and that the present system is undesirable, Keniston studies and writes in order to uplift the stories of people’s struggles for liberation.
-Raised white in the United States, his work focuses on the role of white people in fighting against racialism.
+Raised white in the United States of America, his work focuses on the role of white people in fighting against racialism.
 For over a decade, Billy Keniston has studied the struggle against apartheid.
-This work includes an MA from the University of the Western Cape, a 2013 biography (published by Jacana) entitled Choosing to be Free: the Life Story of Rick Turner, and a soon to be defended doctoral dissertation, entitled “Explosive Thinking: Apartheid Repression & Resistance, 1969-1984.”
+This work includes an MA from the University of the Western Cape, a 2013 biography (published by Jacana) entitled Choosing to be Free: The Life Story of Rick Turner, and a soon to be defended doctoral dissertation, entitled “Explosive Thinking: Apartheid Repression & Resistance, 1969-1984.”
 Keniston was hosted by the History Workshop in 2019.

 Slovo’s role in the Congress Alliance and contribution to the liberation struggle of South Africa